Giants star catcher Posey out this year over virus concerns

 Zaidi said the team will look to add another catcher to the roster, either as an extra body to catch bullpen sessions or a more proven player to compete for playing time.

-Major League Baseball is scheduled to start the season with July 23.
+Major League Baseball is scheduled to start the season on July 23.
 There were two games set for opening day, including the Giants taking on Los Angeles ace Clayton Kershaw at Dodger Stadium.